 A new consumer survey from FullStory reveals exactly what shoppers expect from digital businesses, and what happens when companies don’t meet those expectations.
 (Spoiler alert: They leave.)
 Plus, respondents share important insights about how they’re changing their spending habits in the face of economic uncertainty.

-Here are four findings from UK consumers that online organisations need to know for the year ahead.
+4 findings from UK consumers that brands need to know for the year ahead

 1. UK consumers are quick to abandon (and unlikely to return)